-Minor cumulative effects on the water quality between the production, drilling and construction discharges cannot be ruled out, however due to the low toxity of the discharges and the rapid dilution the impact is estimated to be local and short-term.
+Minor cumulative effects on the water quality between production, drilling and construction discharges cannot be ruled out, however due to the low toxicity of the discharges and the rapid dilution in the seawater, the impact is estimated to be local and short-term.
 A review of the cumulative impact of discharges from the Norwegian offshore petroleum industry based on monitoring data demonstrates that the cumulative impacts of discharges remains local, in general confined to few kilometres from the platforms /46/.